antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a machine that burns fuel to make a car move.
+# An internal combustion engine is a type of engine that uses a fuel like
-# It takes the fuel and mixes it with air, then sets it on fire to make the car
+# gasoline to make power.
+Inside the engine, the fuel is mixed with air and then
+# is ignited by a spark.
+This makes a little explosion that pushes the pistons.
-# go.
-The fire makes the car's wheels turn around, and that makes the car move.
+# The pistons then move up and down and turn a shaft, which makes the car go!
 ```

 Here is another example using a persona and two modifiers: